matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

   // so we should explicitly fetch the gas price before the call. const gasPrice = await l1Provider.getGasPrice();

-  // Here we define the constant for ergs limit.
+  // Here we define the constant for gas limit.
-  // There is currently no way to get the exact ergsLimit required for an L1->L2 tx.
+  // There is currently no way to get the exact gasLimit required for an L1->L2 tx.
-  // You can read more on that in the tip below const ergsLimit = BigNumber.from(100000);
+  // You can read more on that in the tip below const gasLimit = BigNumber.from(100000);

-  // Getting the cost of the execution in Wei. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, ergsLimit, ethers.utils.hexlify(data).length);
+  // Getting the cost of the execution in Wei. const baseCost = await zkSyncContract.l2TransactionBaseCost(gasPrice, gasLimit, ethers.utils.hexlify(data).length);
 }
 ```

 ::: tip Fee model and fee estimation are WIP

-You may have noticed the lack of the `ergs_per_pubdata` and `ergs_per_storage` fields in the L1->L2 transactions.
+You may have noticed the lack of the `gas_per_pubdata` and `gas_per_storage` fields in the L1->L2 transactions.
 These are surely important for the security of the protocol and they will be added soon.
 Please note that this will be a breaking change for the contract interface.

-Also, there is currently no easy way to estimate the exact number of `ergs` required for the execution of an L1->L2 transaction.
-At the time of this writing, the transactions may be processed even if the supplied `ergsLimit` is `0`.
+Also, there is currently no easy way to estimate the exact number of `gas` required for the execution of an L1->L2 transaction.
+At the time of this writing, the transactions may be processed even if the supplied `gasLimit` is `0`.
 This will change in the future.

 :::